uscensusbureau/SABLE/README.md

 ### Python Programs

 The following table describes the purpose of each of the five Python programs in this repository.
 Additional information can be found in the programs themsevles.
-There is a sixth Python program used in SABLE, and it is named ```pdf2txt.py```.
+There is a sixth Python program used in SABLE named ```pdf2txt.py```.
 It comes with the PDFMiner3K module and is invoked by ```s2_convert.py```.

 | Program               | Purpose                                                          |
 | --------------------- | ---------------------------------------------------------------- |